sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 Hit the "Preview" button to make sure everything looks okay, and then hit "Submit ticket".

+If you don't have an account on the trac system to report directly, you are still encouraged to report any possible bug to the ``sage-devel`` mailing list at ``sage-devel@googlegroups.com``.
+The list is moderated for new users and requires subscription.
+In your bug report to ``sage-devel``, make sure to include the following information:

+- **operating system**, as precise as possible and architecture (32-bit, 64-bit, ...)

+- affected version: the exact **version number** and the downloaded package (source, precompiled, image or an upgrade from a previous version (which one?))

+- provide a **reproducible example** and/or define the steps to reproduce the erroneous behaviour.

+Thank you in advance for reporting bugs to improve Sage in the future!

 Guidelines for Opening Tickets
 ==============================